copperdogma/novel-events-extractor/README.md

 The program will:
 - Request calendar access (required on first run)
 - Analyze your calendar events from the past year
-- Identify novel events in the next 14 days
+- Identify novel events in the specified look-ahead period
 - Output results to `novel_events.txt`

 ## Requirements